Last Updated: 01.05.26

 A high-quality outdoor stairlift will be built to last, as we have alluded to above.
 So, when you’re researching products and companies, pay attention to which materials are used to construct the stairlift.

-Generally speaking, aluminium and steel are the best types of metal for constructing rails and other key mechanical elements of an outdoor stairlift.
+Generally speaking, aluminium and steel are the best metals for constructing rails and other key mechanical components of an outdoor stairlift.

 Mounted To Wall Or Stairs?

-Something to consider specifically with outdoor stairlifts is where they will be mounted to?
+Something to consider specifically with outdoor stairlifts is where they will be mounted.
 Companies offer variants that can be mounted to the stairs themselves on a raised rail, or from an adjoining wall that may run up the side of the stairs.

-Finally, due to outdoor stairlifts being outside and in the eye of just about every extreme weather condition, you should quiz companies that are offering you the product about their after-sales care plans.
+Finally, because outdoor stairlifts are exposed to just about every extreme weather condition, you should quiz companies offering the product about their after-sales care plans.
 First stop should be your warranty.
 How long does it last and what does it cover you for?

-Additionally, do your research on the companies themselves as well as on the brands of stairlifts and specific products they offer.
+Additionally, do your research on the companies themselves, as well as the brands of stairlifts and the specific products they offer.
 Look for reviews about the service that other customers have received.

 Speak To The Professionals

-If you are still unsure of your requirements, or maybe you’re ready to proceed with an order, why not contact us today on 0151 525 3610 or alternatively, feel free to let us know what it is you need by completing our simple enquiry form here.
-Our skilled and dedicated team will be happy to help.
+If you are still unsure of your requirements, or maybe you’re ready to proceed with an order, why not contact us today on 0151 525 3610, or let us know what you need by completing our simple enquiry form.